youssinko/MERN-new-project/README.md

 created signinScreen.js with form to fill out email/password or redirect to signup page

 connected to mongoDB and seeded data in the backend folder and created express routes in seedRoutes.js file

+^^^ error with axios then it was fixed by clearing cache in browser.
+However, window alert keeps popping.